Professor Chris FoxDirector of PERU

 - Trustee and non-executive Director of Coaching Inside and Out (CIAO), a charity and social enterprise that advocates for and delivers coaching in the criminal justice system

-- Chair of Governors at a primary school
+- Governor of a small primary school Federation

-Previously he has been Home Office Regional Advisor on Research and Analysis for the North of England, a member of the Greater Manchester Reducing Re-Offending Group and a Trustee of CSV (Community Service Volunteers).
+Previously he has been a member of the Governing Body Manchester Metropolitan University, Home Office Regional Advisor on Research and Analysis for the North of England, a member of the Greater Manchester Reducing Re-Offending Group and a Trustee of CSV (Community Service Volunteers).

 Chris's main research interests are: